 The profile of a Napa Valley College student has changed over the history of the college.
 Our first students entered after high school and studied full-time.
 Today's student body is diverse in age, race/ethnicity, family status, years elapsed since high school, and educational goals.
-Our students also have much in common: they are bright, inquiring and goal oriented.
+Our students also have much in common: they are motivated, inquiring and goal oriented.
 They share a strong belief in education as a means of improving their lives.

 These statistics translate to NVC classrooms enriched by diversity.
 The college values diversity in its student body, faculty, staff, and its curriculum.
-Individual differences are respected and valued in all parts of the NVC campus, allowing the college to receive federal status as a Hispanic-Serving Institution Title V grant.
+Individual differences are respected and valued in all parts of the NVC campus, allowing the college to receive federal status as a Hispanic-Serving Institution and an Asian American, Native American, Pacific Islander Serving Institution.